mpostol/OPC-UA-OOI/docs/Projects/Networking.ProcessObserverProducer.md

 ## Scope

-- create a VS project addressing the implementation of the `Process-Observer` connectivity
+- create a VS project encapsulating the implementation of the `Process-Observer` connectivity
 - define an interface representing `Process-Observer` API
 - implement the `Producer` against this interface to provide `Process-Observer` connectivity
 - adopt the implementation of the `Process-Observer` to be compliant with this project, e.g. harmonize target framework